 Business aircraft accidents were down overall worldwide in 2012, but those involving U.S. business jets have been increasing, according to the latest statistics from business aviation safety expert Robert E. Breiling Associates.
 At the same time, U.S. helicopter accidents jumped notably in 2012, while the non-U.S. registered helicopter fleet improved its safety record.
 The number of U.S. business jet accidents increased by five in 2012 to 19 accidents.
 Of those, five were fatal and involved ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Business Aircraft Accidents Down Globally In 2012, But Up For U.S. Bizjets".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Business Aircraft Accidents Down Globally In 2012, But Up For U.S. Bizjets".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.